![]() |

 Department of Sociology.
 His research concerns conservative movements

 against taxation.
-He is the author of
+He is the author of The Permanent Tax Revolt

 (Stanford